yuelone/Web-Image-Resizer/README.md

 ## Demo

-You can explore a live demo of the Web Image Resizer Clone at the following link:
+You can explore a live demo of the Web Image Resizer at the following link:

 - [Web Image Resizer Demo](https://web-image-resizer.vercel.app/)